martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 delivered offline and used with the ability to transition to a full online interaction with a web server.

-Alternative designs attempt to provide a means to ascribe an HTTPS origin to content through the use of signatures
+Content-based origins are proposed as an alternative to signed exchanges
-{{!SXG=I-D.yasskin-http-origin-signed-responses}}.
-Those designs depend on finding a way to modify the core concept of web origins that allows for object-based authority.
-This avoids the problems associated with transfer of state between origins.
+{{!SXG=I-D.yasskin-http-origin-signed-responses}}, which ascribe an HTTPS origin to content through the use of signatures.
+Signed exchanges depends on finding a way to modify the core concept of web origins that allows for object-based authority.
+Signed exchanges avoid any problems arising from transfer of state between origins.
 However, a fundamental change to the way in which authority is determined requires the use of a number of safeguards.
 These safeguards contain both technical mechanisms and usage constraints.
+These constraints could be operationally challenging to meet, but violating them could have consequences for security.

 # Conventions and Definitions